 Free health clinics taking place across the Valley next week

-Free health clinics will be taking place across the Valley next week as part of Operation Border Health Preparedness, an exercise put on by state, local and nonprofit partners.
+Free health clinics will be taking place across the Valley as part of Operation Border Health Preparedness, an exercise put on by state, local and nonprofit partners.

 Available services will vary at the six different locations, but may include medical exams, immunizations for children and adults, sports physicals for students, health and diabetes screenings, and dental and vision exams.